 Gonzalez & Cartwright Fight for Your Rights When Negligent Early Discharge Amounts to Medical Malpractice

 Discharging a patient before that patient has fully recovered is not actionable medical malpractice in every single case.
 In order to pursue a claim that a medical professional’s early discharge of a patient was negligent, and thus amounted to medical malpractice, it is first necessary to establish that a similarly situated medical professional would not have discharged the patient given the circumstances of the case.
-To do this, we will consult with expert witnesses who will give their sworn opinion that someone with similar medical training would not have discharged the patient from care.
+To do this, our Florida negligent early discharge lawyers will consult with expert witnesses who will give their sworn opinion that someone with similar medical training would not have discharged the patient from care.

 This, however, also is not sufficient to establish a cause of action for negligent early discharge.
 We will also work tirelessly to establish how you were harmed because of the negligent early discharge by showing, for example, that:

 - Your condition worsened because of the negligent early discharge, causing the need for more invasive treatment, or

 - You developed a new condition because of the negligent early discharge, creating the need for care that reasonably would not have arisen if not for the early discharge.

 The key factor in these cases is establishing that the harm you suffered would not have occurred if not for the negligent early discharge.
 For example, if you developed a post-surgical infection that caused you additional harm after your doctor released you early after surgery, and a reasonable doctor would not have released you so early, the harm is only actionable after establishing that you likely would not have developed that infection but for the negligent early discharge.

 Call Today to Schedule a Free Initial Consultation